 Accidents, trauma, and sports injuries can result in painful tendons, compressed nerves, and broken limbs.
-Arms and elbows are built to withstand a lot of use, but there are times when overuse or injury warrants a trip to the Orange County orthopedic surgeon.
+Arms and elbows are built to withstand a lot of use, but there are times when overuse or injury warrants a trip to the Torrance orthopedic surgeon.

 Tennis elbow, also referred to as lateral epicondylitis, causes elbow pain that can be mild to severe.
 The cause of tennis elbow is an overuse of the tendons located in the elbow, such as the type of exertion that might occur from playing tennis regularly, although this is by no means the only known tennis elbow cause.

-Elbow replacement surgery in Orange County using camera-assisted technology allows Dr. Chris Mellano’s patients to return home the same day as surgery.
+Elbow replacement surgery in Torrance using camera-assisted technology allows Dr. Chris Mellano’s patients to return home the same day as surgery.
 Using an arthroscope camera, he is able to view inside the joint of the elbow without having to create the large incisions that are necessary with traditional open surgery.
 Dr. Mellano can perform a partial or total joint replacement to relieve a variety of elbow problems that are disrupting your daily life and causing pain.
-Schedule your consultation for an Orange County elbow joint replacement today to learn what we can do for you.
+Schedule your consultation for an Torrance elbow joint replacement today to learn what we can do for you.

 Falling and landing directly on the elbow can result in a painful elbow injury.
 A break in the bony tip of the elbow is known as an olecranon fracture.